-How to Enable or Disable Title Bar Window Shake in Windows 11
+How to Enable Aero Shake in Windows 11

 This article describes steps to enable or disable Title bar window shake or “Aero Shake” Windows 11.

-First introduced in Windows 7, Title bar window shake allows users to grab a title bar and shake it to minimize all other windows in the background.
+First introduced in Windows 7, Title bar window shake allows users to grab and shake a title bar to minimize all other windows in the background.

 It is easy if you haven’t used the Title bar window shake before.
-You grab the app’s window you want to keep open by selecting its title bar and holding down the left mouse button.
+You grab the app’s window, which you want to keep open, by selecting its title bar and pressing the left mouse button.

-While holding the app’s windows, shake the mouse, and all other windows will minimize in the background.
+While holding the app’s windows, shake the mouse, and all other windows will be minimized in the background.
 Then, hold down the same window and shake again to restore all the minimized windows in the background.

 Turn on or off Title bar share (Aero shake) in Windows 11